 Information included in this list has been provided by applicants.
 While we have verified the supplied evidence that these products were on sale before 13 February 2020, the FSA cannot be held responsible for errors or omissions from this list.

 Validation requires checking that an application contains all information required by law to allow it to proceed to the authorisation process.
-This information includes evidence of a risk assessment.
+This information includes necessary evidence to carry out a risk assessment.
 If any of this information is missing, the application cannot be legally validated.

-Some applications that have not been validated are progressing well towards providing this information, with evidence of plans to complete the risk assessment process to an acceptable quality and with a clear agreed deadline for submission for validation.
-Products linked to these applications are included in the ‘on hold’ category if the rest of the application was considered suitable for validation.
+Some applications that have not been validated are progressing well towards providing this information, with evidence of plans to complete the studies required for a risk assessment.
+These studies must be of an acceptable quality and with a clear agreed deadline for submission for validation.
+Products linked to these applications are included in the ‘awaiting evidence’ category.

-These products will be removed from the list and the process if the required information is not provided in an acceptable timeframe and to a suitable quality.
-This means that they won’t be allowed to remain on the market if it’s unlikely that the necessary information will be provided for their progress through the safety assessment.
+These applications and associated products will be removed from the list and the process if the required evidence is not provided by the agreed time and to a suitable quality.
+This means that those products should be removed from the market. .

-Local authorities are responsible for enforcing the legislation but we have asked that they take account of the products on the list as suppliers of such products have shown an interest in moving towards compliance.
+Local authorities are responsible for enforcing the legislation but we have advised that they take account of the products on the list when determining their enforcement priorities, as these suppliers are moving towards compliance.
 We expect companies which have not applied for authorisation or those rejected from the process to withdraw their products from the market voluntarily.
 If this does not happen, local authorities can use the list to inform their enforcement decisions.
-It is also available for retailers to know the status of their suppliers.

 If you have any questions about the list of CBD products, contact us at firstname.lastname@example.org.